lsst-sqre/sqr-000/index.rst

 authors:
    Author names, ordered as a list.
-   Each author name should be formatted as 'First Last'
+   Each author name should be formatted as 'First Last'.

    Example: